DalalAlsaidi/MaintenanceDoctor.Capstone/README.md

 - Logout: As a user"Customer and Admin" I can logout from the app.
 - As a user"Customer and Admin" I can update account Informations.
 - As a customer i can browsing products and make orders.
+- As a customer i can make a repair request for my device's problem.
 - As an admin i can modifying products and manage orders.